Thanks for printing! Don't forget to come back to for fresh articles!

 REMEDIATION GROUP, INC. recommends the following ten tips for avoiding mold problems that can result in real estate lawsuits.

-1. Perform a thorough contamination test of the home, rental property or commercial property BEFORE listing the property with a Realtor® or otherwise offering the property for sale.
+1. Perform a thorough preliminary mold investigation of the home, rental property or commercial property BEFORE listing the property with a Realtor® or otherwise offering the property for sale.

 2. Hire a certified mold remediator if there are identifiable mold problems and have the professionals correct the problem BEFORE offering the property for sale.